greenonline/BBCTaipan/xtras/mode_7_adventures/BBCBASIC_BlockGraphicsDemo.md

  - Why multiple lines 141?
 Was it development of the colour UI?
 Yes, see **Using colour (blue on yellow) again**.
 Still present in **Final complete colour patch for goods table - Blue on yellow**.
 Search for `REM remove:`
  - Why multiple lines 221?
 See **#### Top line – empty or shift?**.
 Was it development of the colour UI?
 Yes, see **Using colour (blue on yellow) again**.

  - Use pre-greening (control coharacters down the left sid eof the screen, technique from video.
 Make it a subroutine.
    - By pre-greening, everything will be indented.
 However, the `TAB` statement would need to change to avoid overwriting the control character at `TAB(0)`
  - Every string printed should be preceded by a string varaiable.
 That way the colour can be changed globally.
 This can be done for, and then derived from, the green monochrome verison.
-    - However, if every `PRINT` is preficed with a string variable, then the `TAB` value can remain unchanged - easier!
+   - However, if every `PRINT` is prefixed with a string variable, then the `TAB` value can remain unchanged - easier!
+ - Add new colour blocks(???): stats (`SC$`); messages (`MC$`); market prices ((`PC$`) - DONE!
+ - Check justification of goods - is there a dodgy semicolon?
+ - `MAXINT`!!!!
-  - MAke a PRINT AT, or LOCATE routine for PET
+ - Make a PRINT AT, or LOCATE routine for PET

 ### More TODO